HTTP Request

 Response

-After receiving the returned data from the API call, I need to process it for use.
+After receiving the returned data from the API call, you need to process it for use.
 This section includes some information to note, such as:

 Response Type Select the response data type, default is